AI4Finance-Foundation/ElegantRL/docs/source/RLSolver/overview.rst

 Overview
 =============

-One sentence summary: ElegantRL_Solver is a high-performance RL Solver.
+One sentence summary: RLSolver is a high-performance RL Solver.

 We aim to find high-quality optimum, or even (nearly) global optimum, for nonconvex/nonlinear optimizations (continuous variables) and combinatorial optimizations (discrete variables).
 We provide pretrained neural networks to perform real-time inference for nonconvex optimization problems, including combinatorial optimization problems.

-This project is built on [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL) and OpenAI Gym.

 The following two key technologies are under active development:
   - Massively parallel simuations of gym-environments on GPU, using thousands of CUDA cores and tensor cores.